GLP-1 Companion · Guides

 Why GLP-1 medications change the fiber equation

-GLP-1 receptor agonists work by mimicking the GLP-1 hormone, which signals satiety and slows gastric emptying.1 That is what makes them effective for appetite suppression and blood sugar management.
+GLP-1 receptor agonists work by mimicking the GLP-1 hormone, which signals satiety and slows gastric emptying.1 That mechanism is what makes them effective for appetite suppression and blood sugar management.
 It is also what causes the digestive side effects.

-2. Slowed gastric emptying.
+Slowed gastric emptying.
 Food stays in your stomach longer.
-This is the core mechanism of appetite suppression, but it also means everything moves more slowly through your entire digestive tract.
+This is the core mechanism of appetite suppression, but it also means everything moves more slowly through the entire digestive tract.
 Slower transit time means more water is absorbed from stool in the colon, making stool harder and more difficult to pass.

 For a detailed breakdown of the constipation mechanism specifically, see our GLP-1 constipation guide.